There are a substantial number of well-established MNC companies in Malaysia that have maintained a presence in the country for many years.

 1. Loss of Sovereignty:

-One of the key disadvantages faced by MNCs is their need to comply with the host country’s rules and regulations.
-While they may be economically influential, they must respect and adhere to the laws and policies of the countries they operate in, potentially impacting their autonomy.
+One of the main disadvantages faced by MNCs is their need to comply with the host country’s rules and regulations.
+While they may be economically influential, they must respect and adhere to the laws and policies of the countries they are operating in, which impedes on their autonomy.

 2. Competition:

-Unless an MNC offers products or services that are highly unique and difficult to replicate, they face competition in every country they operate in.
+Unless an MNC offers products or services that are very unique and difficult to replicate, they will face competition in every country they operate in.

-Once local markets become familiar with their offerings, there is a risk of local businesses replicating their products and selling them at lower prices.
-This intensifies the need for MNCs to invest in market development, marketing, and research and development (R&D) to stay competitive.
+Once local markets become familiar with what they offer, there are risks of local businesses replicating their products and selling them at lower prices.
+This will intensify the need for MNCs to invest in market development, marketing, and research and development (R&D) to stay competitive.

 3. Economic Exploitation:

-MNCs are primarily profit-oriented entities, and this drive for profitability can sometimes lead to economic exploitation in host countries.
-This exploitation can manifest as excessive use of natural resources and raw materials, paying low wages to local employees, and selling products at high prices to maximise profit.
+MNCs are primarily profit oriented entities, and this drive for profits can sometimes lead to economic exploitation in host countries.
+And this exploitation can manifest as an excessive use of natural resources and raw materials, paying low wages to local employees, or selling products at high prices to maximize profit.

 Upskilling for the MNC Environment